 - Complimentary full zip Cycling Country La Vuelta cycling jersey (choose your size when booking!) - bib shorts extra at 70 Euros.

-- Complimentary Cycling Country gifts, bags, water bottles, Vuelta tshirts and cycling caps
+- Complimentary Cycling Country gifts, bags, luggage tags, water bottles, Vuelta tshirts and cycling caps

 - Tour guide book of your route and official Vuelta race book (great souvenir)

 - Route notes, maps, profiles, suggestions for dinner, etc.

 - Daily snacks and refreshments (granola bars, fruit etc and drinks)